VincentQQu/LF-Transmission/README.md

-## How to Predict User Angular Attention?
+## Predicting User Angular Attention

 1. Place the light field image (LFI) (in form of subviews) into the folder: `./Dataset/APP/MINI_BATCH_DATA_TEST`.
 For convenience, a sample LFI has already been placed in this folder.